PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 #### 1. Load data files

 In this part we get our inputs into GSEA.
-In the 'Steps in GSEA analysis' panel (Figure 5, left) click the 'Load data' button which will bring up a panel in the main window (Figure 6).
+In the `Steps in GSEA analysis` panel (Figure 5, left) click the `Load data` button which will bring up a panel in the main window (Figure 6).

-1. 'Browse for files' and 'Choose' the ranked gene list
+1. `Browse for files...` then `Choose` the ranked gene list
-2. 'Browse for files' and 'Choose' the gene set database file
+2. `Browse for files...` then `Choose` the gene set database file

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_6 }}){: .img-responsive }

 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 6.
-Load data tab.</strong> To bring up this tab, click the 'Load data' button in the control panel ‘Steps in GSEA analysis’.
+Load data tab.</strong> To bring up this tab, click the <code>Load data</code> button in the control panel <code>Steps in GSEA analysis</code>.
 </div>

 > Wait a few seconds for the files to load into memory.
 You will receive a pop-up dialog if the file was successfully loaded.
-You will also see the files in the ‘Object cache’ panel of the ‘Load data’ tab.
+You will also see the files in the <code>Object cache</code> panel of the <code>Load data</code> tab.

 #### 2. Settings

 We now tell GSEA what these files actually represent and tailor the GSEA run accordingly.
-Bring up the GSEA pre-ranked tab by selecting 'Tools > GseaPreranked' from the toolbar and fill in the details for the 'Required' and
-'Basic' fields (Figure 7).
+Bring up the GSEA pre-ranked tab by selecting `Tools -> GseaPreranked` from the toolbar and fill in the details for the `Required` and `Basic` fields (Figure 7).

-- Required fields
+- `Required fields`
   - `Gene sets database`: Click the ellipsis and wait a few moments for a dialog to pop up.
-Navigate to 'Gene matrix (local gmx/gmt)' (click arrow along top).
+Navigate to `Gene matrix (local gmx/gmt)` (click arrow along top).
 Select the gene set database that you obatined above (`.gmt` file)
   - `Collapse dataset to gene symbols`: False
     - This option is a vestige of microarray technology where an additional step was neccessary to match array probes/spots to a single gene identifier.
-- Basic fields
+- `Basic fields`
   - `Analysis name`: Choose a name for this particular run of GSEA
   - `Save results in this folder`: Choose one

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_7 }}){: .img-responsive }

 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 7.
-The GSEA Pre-ranked tab.</strong> Select 'Tools' in the menu dropdown, then 'GseaPreranked' to bring up the 'Run Gsea on a Pre-Ranked gene list' tab.
+The GSEA Pre-ranked tab.</strong> Select <code>Tools</code> in the menu dropdown, then <code>GseaPreranked</code> to bring up the <code>Run Gsea on a Pre-Ranked gene list</code> tab.
 </div>

 #### 3. Run GSEA

-Click the 'Run' button in the 'Run Gsea on a Pre-Ranked gene list' tab.
-The 'GSEA reports' panel (Figure 5, bottom left) will show the 'Name' of this run and the 'Status' as 'Running' while in progress.
+Click `Run` in the `Run Gsea on a Pre-Ranked gene list` tab.
+The `GSEA reports` panel (Figure 5, bottom left) will show the `Name` of this run and the `Status` as `Running` while in progress.

 - {: .aside } #### Typical run times